Plastic Bag and Film Plastics Recycling for Retailers

-How To Set Up A Plastic Bag Recycling Program
+How To Set Up A Film Plastic Recycling Program

 Here are some simple steps to set up a successful plastic bag recycling program:

-- Signage near the bin helps to deter consumers from putting trash in the bin.
+- Signage near the recycling bin helps to deter consumers from putting trash in the bin.

 - Locate garbage cans in convenient locations for consumers to place their trash, so waste does not end up in the recycling bins.